Military aviation

 Skulte airplane IL-28

-Located in Mārupe region, Skulte village, near Riga International Airport.
+Located in the village of Skulte in Mārupe municipality, near Riga International Airport.

-Skulte was one of the typical villages that was created for Soviet military personnel.
-There was an aviation unit that bombed the cities of Berlin and other places in 1941, as well as took part in the occupation of the Baltic States.
-In 1978, an environmental facility, the IL-28, was installed there to highlight the merits of Soviet Army pilots in World War II.
+Skulte was one of the model villages created for Soviet military personnel.
+An aviation unit was located there, which carried out the bombing of Berlin and other cities in 1941, and also participated in the occupation of the Baltic States.
+In 1978, an environmental object - an IL-28 aircraft - was installed there to highlight the merits of Soviet Army pilots in World War II.

-After the war, the Soviet Union continued its active armaments policy.
-IL-28 was the first, most produced Soviet jet bomber.
-The first RDS-4 atomic bomb ("Tatiana") was dropped from a plane of the same model in 1953 to test the army's ability to attack after a nuclear explosion.
+After the war, the Soviet Union continued its active armament policy.
+The IL-28 was the first, most widely produced Soviet jet bomber.
+The first serial atomic bomb, the RDS-4 ("Tatyana"), was dropped from the same model in 1953 to test the army's ability to launch an attack after a nuclear explosion.
 The aircraft had various modifications.
-In tests, it reached a speed of 906 km / h, carrying several tons of heavy cargo and flying 2,445 km.
-It was run by a crew of 3 people.
+During tests, it reached a speed of 906 km/h, carrying several tons of cargo and making a flight of 2,445 km.
+It was piloted by a crew of 3 people.

-The plane is not only a witness to the military heritage, but also a symbol of ideology.
-In 2010, marking the victory of the Soviet army over Germany, the plane was rebuilt.
-There have also been several unsuccessful attempts to dismantle it as an object glorifying the occupation regime in Latvia.
+The plane is not only a witness to military heritage, but also a symbol of ideology.
+In 2010, to celebrate the victory of the Soviet Army over Germany, the plane was restored.
+There have also been several unsuccessful attempts to dismantle it as an object glorifying the Latvian occupation regime.
+This was successful in 2022, when the plane was moved.

-Today you can see a plane, as well as get an idea of a village built for Soviet military personnel.
+Currently, the aircraft can be viewed nearby at the Riga Aviation Museum in Skulte, as well as get an idea of the village built for Soviet Army military personnel.

 Aviation Museum “SKY ZOO”